Semantic Audio-Visual Navigation: Introduction

 \KG{In light of these limitations, we introduce a novel task: \emph{semantic audio-visual navigation}.} In this task, the agent must navigate to an object \KG{situated contextually in an environment} that only makes sound for a certain period of time. \KG{Semantic audio-visual navigation widens the set of real-world scenarios to include acoustic events of short temporal duration \KGmon{that are semantically grounded in the environment}.
 It offers new learning challenges.} The agent must learn not only how to associate sounds with visual objects, but also how to leverage the semantic priors of objects (along with any acoustic cues) to reason about where the object is likely located in the scene.
 For example, hearing the dishwasher stop running and issue its end of cycle chime should suggest both what visual object to search for as well as the likely paths for finding it, i.e., towards the kitchen rather than the bedroom. \KG{Notably, in the proposed task,} the agent is not given any external information about the goal (such as a displacement vector or \KG{name of the object to search for}).
 Hence the agent must learn to leverage \KG{sporadic} acoustic cues that may stop at any time as it searches for the source, \KG{inferring what visual object likely emitted the sound even after it is silent.} See Figure~\ref{fig:intro}.

-To tackle semantic AudioGoal, we introduce a \KG{deep reinforcement learning} model that learns the association between how objects look and how they sound. \KG{Before seeing the target object,} the model learns to hypothesize the goal properties (e.g., location and \KG{object} category) from the received acoustic cues.
+To tackle semantic AudioGoal, we introduce a \KG{deep reinforcement learning} model that learns the association between how objects look and how they sound. \ZAcr{We develop a \emph{goal descriptor} module that allows the agent} to hypothesize the goal properties (i.e., location and \KG{object} category) from the received acoustic cues \KG{before seeing the target object}.
 Coupled with a transformer, it learns to attend to the previous visual and acoustic observations in its memory---conditioned on the predicted goal descriptor---to navigate to the audio source.
 Furthermore, to support this line of research, we instrument audio-visual simulations for real \KG{scanned} environments such that semantically relevant sounds are attached to semantically relevant objects.

 We evaluate our model on 85 large-scale real-world environments with a variety of semantic objects and their sounds.
-Our approach outperforms state-of-the-art models in audio-visual navigation with up to 8.9\% improvement in SPL.
-Furthermore, our model is robust in handling short acoustic signals \KGmon{emitted by the goal} with varying temporal duration, and compared to the competitors, it more often reaches the goal after the acoustic observations end. \C{In addition, our model maintains good performance in the presence of environment noise (distractor sounds) compared to baseline models.} Finally, we demonstrate the \KGmon{potential for embodied agents to learn about how objects look and sound through interactions with the 3D environment.}
+Our approach outperforms state-of-the-art models in audio-visual navigation with up to \CAcr{an absolute} 8.9\% improvement in SPL.
+Furthermore, our model is robust in handling short acoustic signals \KGmon{emitted by the goal} with varying temporal duration, and compared to the competitors, it more often reaches the goal after the acoustic observations end. \C{In addition, our model maintains good performance in the presence of environment noise (distractor sounds) compared to baseline models.} \KGcr{Overall, this work shows} the \KGmon{potential for embodied agents to learn about how objects look and sound through interactions with a 3D environment.}